caravagnalab/BMix/README.md

 `BMix` fits these mixtures by maximum likelihood exploiting the Expectation Maximization algorithm.
-Model selection for the number of mixture components is carried out using the Integrated Classification Likelihood, and extension of the Bayesian Information Criterion that accounts for the entropy of the latent variables.
+Model selection for the number of mixture components is carried out using the Integrated Classification Likelihood, an extension of the Bayesian Information Criterion that accounts for the entropy of the latent variables.

 `BMix` is part of the `evoverse`, a package that gathers multiple R